 The Case Administrator will contact you to schedule such a hearing.
 You may expect that in our initial preliminary hearing, I will ask the parties to confirm that all conditions precedent to arbitration have been waived or satisfied, that their statements of claims and defenses are sufficient to enable them to prepare for the hearing on the merits and that the claims asserted in the arbitration are arbitrable.
 I will also cover many of the matters addressed in these policies, including setting a schedule for exchange of documents and lists of witnesses and exhibits, and, if one has not already been set, a date for the Arbitration Hearing.
 Please be prepared to discuss these matters.
-I generally enter a "Scheduling Order" following the initial preliminary scheduling hearing, and will send counsel a sample Scheduling Order beforehand.
+A comprehensive list of topics is set forth in Commercial Rules Procedures P-1 and P-2.
+I will enter a "Scheduling Order" following the initial preliminary scheduling hearing, modeled after the sample Scheduling Order the Case Administrator always sends to counsel beforehand.